kebby/Capturinha/README.md

 ### Usage

-To run this tool you'll need at least Windows 10 version 1903 or later, and an NVIDIA graphics card.
+To run this tool you'll need at least Windows 10 (64 bit) version 1903 or later, and an NVIDIA graphics card.
 Your screen must be connected to that GPU, so sadly at the moment most laptops are out :/

 You'll be greeted by a configuration dialog.
 Select the screen you want to capture at the top,